How to Blend Openness with Security while using 5G technology?

 There was concern that transparency may hurt protection as the enterprises are keen to learn about 5G Security.
 This environment in which focused research will enhance our understanding of whether open interfaces affect risk and what mitigation measures would be useful.
 The industry is now far enough in developing open-source, timely, and practical security research.
 We assume that the findings would boost protection dramatically relative to closed architectures.

 From the beginning itself, it should be noted that there is much confusion regarding policymakers about the distinction between “open source” and “Open RAN.”
 When we talk about Open RAN, we describe a wireless network architecture that can be decomposed into modular “swappable” components by leveraging open, defined, standard-based, interoperable elements, possibly even from multiple vendors.
-There are modular components well maneuvered by managed network and security services provider, and it may include, or any combination of the two, proprietary “closed box” or open-source technologies.
-In each segment of the network, it will be up to the market to determine which goods and services are the winners.
+There are modular components well maneuvered by managed network and security services providers, and it may include, or any combination of the two, proprietary “closed box” or open-source technologies.
+Each segment of the network will be up to the market to determine which goods and services are the winners.

 Achieving the advanced wireless vision for a dedicated network would allow several suppliers to source technology and even the opportunity to disaggregate the technology stack to make it easier to tease apart hardware, software, and services.
 We expect this strategy to reduce entry barriers that encourage increased competition, diversity of sales, and creativity while ensuring a robust 5G Security to gain business confidence in conducting key activities online.